Updated: July 6, 2022

 Member information may only be used or disclosed for the purpose for which it was collected unless the member has otherwise consented or when it is required or permitted by law.
 While ICG 669 will employ appropriate procedures to help ensure that members’ information is only used for authorized purposes, ICG 669 cannot make any guarantees with respect to the actions of such third parties.

-Member information may only be retained for the period of time to fulfill the purpose for which it was collected.
+Member information may only be retained for the period of time to fulfil the purpose for which it was collected.
 In any case, when ICG 669 makes a decision that affects you personally any personal information in regards to this decision in the possession of ICG 669 will be kept for at least one year.

 Subject to contractual or legal restrictions you may withdraw your consent to the use and disclosure of the personal information at any time.
 A withdrawal of consent to the disclosure of the information will essentially prevent ICG 669 from helping to establish work opportunities or training for you.